Cookies on this website

 The programme leverages the complementary expertise of GSK and Oxford in the science of the immune system, vaccine development and cancer biology.
 It is hoped that the insights generated through the programme into how cancer develops could inform new approaches to vaccination for cancer prevention, offering fresh hope in the fight against the disease.

-DPhil in Cancer Science - GSK Studentship Project Booklet
+The DPhil in Cancer Science GSK Studentships - 2026 Intake Project Booklet will be published in due course.